derick-baum/Dichotomous-ARD/README.md

 ## Software Requirement

-To undertake replication, you need R and Stan installed.
+To undertake replication, you need R and Stan installed on your computer.
+Required packages are listed at the top of the R scripts.

 ## Data